HarrisonLL/Machine_Learning/README.md

 # Machine_Learning (keep updating)
-This repo includes summaries of traditional machine learning models (math, pros & cons), data preprocessing techniques, and deep learning models.
+This repo includes notes of traditional machine learning models (math, pros & cons), data preprocessing techniques, and deep learning models.
 Notes are mainly summarized from EECS 545 (Machine Learning) and STATS 503 (Statistical Learning) at the University of Michigan.
 It also includes studies out of school.

 1) The "ML.txt" file is a short but sweet summary, including model pros and cons.